isomerpages/moe-yiochukangpri/_e-open-house-2023/Our People/Alumni.md

 **Q: Looking back, what advice would you give to the current students studying in YCKPS?**

 <p style="text-align:justify;">
 Jeeva: I would say to never give up and to believe in yourself.
 Certain subjects may be difficult and challenging, and that may cause us to feel that we won’t be able to do well.
-As long as we believe in ourselves and put in our best efforts, even the impossible can be possible!</p>
+As long as we believe in ourselves and put in our best effort, even the impossible can be possible!</p>

 ---